Learn about pros and cons, salaries, employers, and typical responsibilities.

 Learn how to install, optimize, and troubleshoot hardware, software, and computer operating systems.
 Train on the latest products and gain real work experience at an internship.
-Qualify to become an IT Support Technician or Helpdesk Analyst.
+Become a fully qualified IT Support Technician.

 What Does a Computer Support Technician Do?

 A computer support technician is trained to analyze the architecture and operation of computer systems, and provide service to clients in the workplace.